Campbell-Muscle-Lab/FiberSim/docs/pages/demos/run_a_simulation/simple/simple.md

     python <FIBERSIM_REPO_LOCATION>\Python\FiberSim_utilities.py run_batch batch.json
     ```

     Once you hit <kbd>Enter</kbd> on your keyboard, FiberSim will begin setting up and running the simulation you have prepared.
 FiberSim will print out information pertaining to your simulation to the Anaconda Prompt you have opened.
-Once it is finished, you can view the results in the newly created `results.txt` file and the dump files located in the `log` folder in the `demo_simple` folder.
+Once it is finished, you can view the results in the newly created `results` folder and the dump files located in the `log` folder in the `demo_simple` folder.